-Notice how the funding amounts (last column) are not standardized.
-Some amounts have commas as thousands separators, some have spaces, and some start with a dollar character.
-Notice also how the Country column includes various spellings of North and South Korea.
+Notice how the Country column various spellings of North and South Korea.
+Also note how the FundingAmount column is not standardized.
+Some amounts use commas to separate thousands, while some uses spaces.
+Some amounts start with a dollar sign, and some do not.
 Datasets like this can be an absolute nightmare to analyze.
-Luckily, OpenRefine provides powerful tools to clean up and standardize such data.
+Luckily, OpenRefine provides powerful tools to clean up and standardize data.

-Note: This data exerpt is from US Overseas Loans and Grants (Greenbook) dataset, which shows US economic and military assistance to various countries.
+Note: This data excerpt is from US Overseas Loans and Grants (Greenbook) dataset, which shows US economic and military assistance to various countries.
 We chose to only include assistance to South Korea and North Korea for the years between 2000 and 2018.
-We added deliberate misspellings and formatting issues for demonstration purposes (although we did not alter values).
+We added deliberate misspellings and formatting issues for demonstration purposes, but we did not alter values.

 Set up OpenRefine

-You can download a copy of OpenRefine for Linux, Mac, or Windows from the official download page.
+Let’s use OpenRefine to clean up this messy data.
+Download OpenRefine for Windows, Mac, or Linux.
 Just like Tabula, it runs in your browser and no data leaves your local machine, which is great for confidentiality.